Office: Kimbrough 464

 An active recitalist, her performances have included faculty recitals at The University of Idaho and Washington State University, a duet recital with colleague Dr. Julie Wieck, a recital of music by women and a lecture recital on the songs of Nadia Boulanger.

-Sheila Converse is a member of The National Association of Teachers of Singing and music director of the United Church of Christ in Pullman, WA.
+Sheila Converse is a member of The National Association of Teachers of Singing, The Association for Faculty Women, The WSU Teaching Academy and choir director of the United Church of Christ in Pullman, WA.